idaholab/virtual_test_bed/doc/content/microreactors/KRUSTY/Griffin-BISON_Multiphysics_Model.md

 BISON was utilized to conduct thermo-mechanical simulations.
 In KRUSTY, the fuel disk and its radial shield hung down from the top stainless-steel plates.
 The bottom and radial reflectors sat on a movable platen below the fuel disk and were pushed up into the radial shield region to reach criticality.
 With very good insulation of the fuel disk, the top and bottom plates were about room temperature.
 Therefore, the reactor core was modeled between the fixed top and bottom surfaces with no total displacement in the axial direction but allowing radial thermal expansion or contraction.
 The top and bottom parts of KRUSTY were connected by “soft materials” to represent the vacuum and air region surrounding the fuel disk.
 In the KRUSTY thermo-mechanical model, the radial reflector expands upward into the “soft material” region when the fission power increases, and the fuel expansion is downward resulting in more part of fuel covered by the reflectors.
 Convective heat flux boundary conditions (h=5 W/m²·K) were applied to the top, bottom, and side surfaces of the core.

-For a thermo-mechanical model, thermophysical properties (i.e., thermal conductivity, density, specific heat, and thermal expansion coefficient) and mechanical properties (i.e., elastic modulus) of all the involved components are needed.
-Table IV lists the BISON/MOOSE models used for thermo-mechanical simulations.
+For a thermo-mechanical model, thermophysical properties (i.e., thermal conductivity, density, specific heat, and thermal expansion coefficient) and mechanical properties (i.e., elastic modulus) of all the involved components are needed. [thm_model] lists the BISON/MOOSE models used for thermo-mechanical simulations.
 BISON doesn't include models for KRUSTY’s U-7.65Mo fuel material, so the thermal conductivity of U-10Mo and specific heat of U-8Mo are currently applied.
 Other thermal and mechanical attributes for U-7.65Mo and B4C were sourced from the open literature or based on certain assumptions.
 The displacements in the “soft materials” regions are not solved using MOOSE’s tensor mechanics solver as the solid components.
 Instead, simple diffusion is used for these regions to simply propagate the deformation of the solid components.

-**Table IV.
-Thermophysical and Elasticity Models Used for Thermo-Mechanical Simulation**
+!table id=thm_model caption=Thermophysical and Elasticity Models Used for Thermo-Mechanical Simulation
 | BISON/MOOSE models                   | Materials | Description                                           |
 | - | - | - |
 | HeatConductionMaterial               | UMo       | Thermal properties of UMo [!citep](Parida2001,Burkes2010)                    |